Transfer of equity process

 Submitting documents to the Land Registry

 After completing the transfer deed, the next step involves the Land Registry.
 This UK government department records all changes in property ownership.
-Submitting the transfer deed documents to the Land Registry is a necessary step to legally recognize the change in ownership.
-Delays in submission can lead to administrative challenges and potential legal disputes.
+Submitting the transfer deed documents to the Land Registry is a necessary step to legally recognise the change in ownership.
+Delays in submission can lead to administrative challenges and legal disputes.

 Ensuring compliance with all legal obligations